-- (c) Ensure that designated properties under the OHA are conserved and any development of adjacent property is required to - i. prepare a Built Heritage Impact Study to identify potential adverse impacts; - ii. in the event adverse impacts are identified, the development shall be subject to Site Plan control. - There are no designated properties adjacent to the subject lands, nevertheless, Sub-section 5.2 does evaluate potential impact to 1287 Kildare Road which is a designated property under Part IV of the OHA.
-It was determined that the proposed development will not result in any adverse impacts to this property.
-The designated building is approximately 20 metres from the property line of the subject lands. - (e) having regard to the following when assessing planning applications which may impact heritage resources - i. respecting the massing, profile and character of adjacent buildings; - ii. approximating the width and setback patterns of nearby heritage buildings; - iii. respecting the yards, gardens, trees and landscaped grounds associated with heritage properties; - iv. maintaining vistas and views of heritage resources; - v. minimizing shadow impacts on adjacent heritage properties.
+- (c) Ensure that designated properties under the OHA are conserved and any development of adjacent property is required to - i. prepare a Built Heritage Impact Study to identify potential adverse impacts; - ii. in the event adverse impacts are identified, the development shall be subject to Site Plan control. - (e) having regard to the following when assessing planning applications which may impact heritage resources - i. respecting the massing, profile and character of adjacent buildings; - ii. approximating the width and setback patterns of nearby heritage buildings; - iii. respecting the yards, gardens, trees and landscaped grounds associated with heritage properties; - iv. maintaining vistas and views of heritage resources; - v. minimizing shadow impacts on adjacent heritage properties.